 Is Amsterdam in the Netherlands or Holland?
 It can get confusing.

 The answer is both.
-The official name of the country in which Amsterdam is located is the Kingdom of the Netherlands.
+The official name of the country in which Amsterdam is located in the Kingdom of the Netherlands.
 Within the Netherlands, there are 12 administrative provinces, two of which contain the name Holland.
-Amsterdam lies in Noord-Holland or North Holland.
-Zuid-Holland, or South Holland, lies just south, of course, and includes the Netherlands' official seat of government, the city of Den Haag.

 Amsterdam is also famous for its canals, barges, and bridges.
 Amsterdam has retained 165 of its historic canals, and you can take a canal boat tour.
 You can also take a more modern boat for your tour around the Canal Belt, four semicircles that loop around the historic area of Amsterdam.
 Seeing the old homes and architecture from the water is an ideal way to orient yourself to this historic city.

 Not far from Amsterdam is Keukenhof Gardens.
 You can take a tour or even a city bus to get there.
-Keukenhof is especially beautiful in spring when the tulips are blooming but you can visit the bulb gardens other times of the year.
+Keukenhof is exceptionally beautiful in spring when the tulips are blooming, but you can visit the bulb gardens at other times of the year.
 Daffodils are usually blooming in February.

 Cannabis and Coffee

-Stop into one of Amsterdam's coffee shops and you may be surprised to find people smoking a joint and sipping their coffee.
-Amsterdam is a place where it is legal to sell and buy marijuana, hash , and edibles.
+Stop into one of Amsterdam's coffee shops, and you may be surprised to find people smoking a joint and sipping their coffee.
+Amsterdam is a place where it is legal to sell and buy cannabis.
 Some visitors go to Amsterdam because of the cannabis coffee shops, and quite a few visitors step into a coffee shop at least once on their trip.